-The idea, to eventually have the ability to show every shot hit in a golf tournament that is being broadcast as well as create a “data lake” of archived material from the past century of the PGA Tour.
+This creates the ability to show every shot hit in a golf tournament.
+Store a “data lake” of archived material of the PGA Tour.
 While this may mean that you can follow your favorite golfer du jour for an entire round, there may be more to this than meets the eye.

 In layman's terms, own 10 seconds of Tiger Woods infamy as a video highlight.

 We are purely speculating here but what does this all mean?
 Well, you could buy and sell some of golf’s greatest shots and moments.
 Think of some of the more memorable shots, where does your mind go:

 - Oh wow, in your life have you seen anything like that?